 We can help you make a business case for bringing Penguin to your workplace.

-Penguin was initially developed in an NHS hospital.
-It has been through years of development in collaboration with its users, and we are continuously making improvements.
+Casper was initially developed in an NHS hospital and subsequently spun out.
+Since then, it has been through years of development in collaboration with its users, and we are continuously making improvements.

-Penguin can be launched on any browser your secure network, provided you have the credentials.
+Casper can be launched on any browser your hospital’s secure network, provided you have the credentials.

 ISO accredited company